drewpoo99/Webenski/README.md

 This guide shows you how to make a branch and make a pull request: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners

-Don't forget to pull often to update your codebase so we're all working on the same page.
+Don't forget to pull often to update your codebase so we're all working with the same code.